Asad Ahmad

-Asad Ahmad is a BBC journalist and news presenter.
+Asad Ahmad (born 28 November 1969) is a British journalist and news presenter.

-Education
+Early life and education

-Ahmad was educated at The John Roan School on Maze Hill in Blackheath, southeast London, followed by the University of Bristol, where he studied law.
+Ahmad was born on 28 November 1969 to Pakistani parents in London.
+He was educated at The John Roan School on Maze Hill in Blackheath, southeast London, followed by the University of Bristol, where he studied law.

-Early life

-Ahmad was born in 1969.
-Before his media career, Ahmad worked as a Foreign Exchange Dealer in the City of London and as a researcher in the House of Lords.
+Before his media career, Ahmad worked as a Foreign Exchange dealer in the City of London, and as a researcher in the House of Lords.

 BBC News

 Ahmad began his media career at the BBC on the News Trainee Scheme in 1996 before working at BBC Birmingham as a Political Reporter and TV Presenter on BBC Midlands Today.
 Before joining BBC London, Ahmad presented editions of BBC Scotland's flagship news programme Reporting Scotland as well as news bulletins on BBC Breakfast.
 He was one of the launch presenters and correspondents for Newsnight Scotland.
-He became the BBC's Scotland Correspondent, during which time he covered the Foot and Mouth outbreak, and riots in the North of England.
+He became the BBC's Scotland correspondent, during which time he covered the Foot and Mouth outbreak, and riots in the North of England.

 Ahmad moved to London to work as a reporter for BBC Breakfast before joining the presenting team with Moira Stuart, Jeremy Bowen, Sophie Raworth, Sarah Montague and Darren Jordon.
 He also presented the News round-up on Breakfast with Frost and rolling news on BBC News with Sian Williams.

 Other activities

 Ahmad is an ambassador for the Prince of Wales's Mosaic charity.
 He is also an ambassador for the Prince of Wales's British Asian Trust.
 Ahmad has become involved in a working party looking at homelessness in the capital.
 He has appeared on radio presenting on the BBC Asian Network.
-He has also previously presented the Newsdrive programme on BBC Radio Scotland and he has been shortlisted several times for awards for his special reports on BBC Radio.
+He has also previously presented the Newsdrive programme on BBC Radio Scotland, and he has been shortlisted several times for awards for his special reports on BBC Radio.

-Other programmes Ahmad has presented include a late night discussion programme for BBC Choice, Newsline Scotland, East for BBC2, Music and current affairs programmes including a Pakistan Earthquake Special programme for BBC1.
+Other programmes Ahmad has presented include a late night discussion programme for BBC Choice, Newsline Scotland, East for BBC2, music and current affairs programmes including a Pakistan earthquake special programme for BBC1.

 Ahmad was invited by the US State Department to take part in their International Visitor Leadership Programme in 2006, where he delivered lectures.
-He is also a Patron of the charity Working With Words.
+He is also a patron of the charity Working With Words.